 Brexit is the defining political word of modern day Britain.
 It has been for a couple of years now, and will continue to be for the foreseeable future.
 The EU referendum in June 2016 narrowly decided that Britain should leave the European Union.
-It caused societal upset and political upheaval which continues unabated.
-It appears to grow rather than weaken.
+It caused societal upset and political upheaval which continues unabated, appearing to intensify rather than weaken.

 With the issue of Brexit comes a loud parade of noise, signs, symbols, flags, debate, argument, insults and abuse from both sides: supporters of ‘Remain’ and ‘Leave’.
 From the street level to the EU negotiating table, much about the stark divisions appears difficult.
 There is noise and chaos.
 There are platitudes and sound-bites attempting to disguise general ignorance and cluelessness.